ilcato/homebridge-ifttt/README.md

 push button generating the trigger after the selection of the button and automatically returning to the off status.

-You can send up to 3 values (IFTTT limit) alone with a button press.
+You can send up to 3 values (IFTTT limit) along with a button press.
 Use "values" to specify which values to send.
 If you'd like to send different values for "triggerOn" and "triggerOff", use "valuesOn" and "valuesOff" respectively instead.